bysowhat/object_detection_debug/README.md

    ​

-8. **Using tensorflow-cpu only**.Because the we have to set device(gpu or cpu) by hand in eager excution model.
+8. **Using tensorflow-cpu only**.Because the we have to set device(gpu or cpu) manually in eager excution model.

 9. **If debugging rfcn**, these changs should also be made in core/post_processing.py/batch_multiclass_non_max_suppression fun